The Ultimate Toronto Beer Crawl

 Hours: 12:00 pm – 6 pm (Mon – Thurs), 11:00 am – 6:00 pm (Fri – Sat), 11:00 am – 5:00 pm (Sun)

-Amsterdam Brewhouse on the Lake: The Amsterdam Brewing Company is well-known for their wide range of regular and seasonal releases, including a rich, malty Spring Bock in spring and a fresh and lively Oranje Weisse in summer.
+Amsterdam Brewhouse on the Lake: The Amsterdam Brewing Company is well-known for their wide range of regular and seasonal releases, including a rich, malty Spring Bock and a fresh and lively Oranje Weisse in summer.
 Amsterdam Brewhouse on the Lake is the perfect spot to enjoy these and other year-round favourites in style.
 The 14,000 square-foot space on the shores of Lake Ontario includes a full working brewery so you can see what’s brewing before you order.